 As toddlers, we have the seeming unending capacity to ask, “Why?”
 Yet by the time we reach adulthood, we’ve long since left it behind.
 That’s a mistake, particularly when it comes to choosing and evaluating your job and career.
 Understanding why you’re on your current path — specifically, what motivates you — is critical to career success, according to Kellogg clinical professor and Pritzker Group Venture Capital venture partner Carter Cast.
 If you don’t know the answer, he says, you may well find yourself in a situation that’s a bad fit for you and your company — and your career could easily go off the rails.

-“Sometimes people derail not because of their interpersonal issues or skill gaps but because they’re in the wrong context,” explains Cast, who teaches approaches to career strategy as part of Kellogg Executive Education’s Advanced Management Program
+“Sometimes people derail not because of their interpersonal issues or skill gaps but because they’re in the wrong context,” explains Cast, who teaches approaches to career strategy as part of Kellogg Executive Education’s Enterprise Leadership Program

 In Cast’s The Right and Wrong Stuff: How Brilliant Careers are Made and Unmade

 , he examines the many factors that do just that—make or break a career.
 And a key part of that mix is understanding your motivation: what you’re looking for in a position and why.
 Motivation breaks down into five fundamentals, with one or two usually being dominant in any given individual:

 - Achievement: you always want to improve and accomplish meaningful goals